IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 Header | Type | Description
 --- | ---- | ------------
-`x-amz-metadata-directive` | string (`COPY` or `REPLACE`) | `REPLACE` will overwrite original metadata with new metadata that is provided.
+`x-amz-metadata-directive` | `string `(`COPY` or `REPLACE`) | `REPLACE` overwrites original metadata with new metadata that is provided.
-`x-amz-copy-source-if-match` | string (`ETag`)| Creates a copy if the specified `ETag` matches the source object.
+`x-amz-copy-source-if-match` | `string `(`ETag`)| Creates a copy if the specified `ETag` matches the source object.
-`x-amz-copy-source-if-none-match` | string (`ETag`)| Creates a copy if the specified `ETag` is different from the source object.
+`x-amz-copy-source-if-none-match` | `string` (`ETag`)| Creates a copy if the specified `ETag` is different from the source object.
-`x-amz-copy-source-if-unmodified-since` | string (timestamp)| Creates a copy if the the source object has not been modified since the specified date.
-Date must be a valid HTTP date (e.g. `Wed, 30 Nov 2016 20:21:38 GMT`).
+`x-amz-copy-source-if-unmodified-since` | `string (timestamp)`| Creates a copy if the the source object has not been modified since the specified date.
+Date must be a valid HTTP date (for example,`Wed, 30 Nov 2016 20:21:38 GMT`).
-`x-amz-copy-source-if-modified-since` | string (timestamp)| Creates a copy if the source object has been modified since the specified date.
-Date must be a valid HTTP date (e.g. `Wed, 30 Nov 2016 20:21:38 GMT`).
+`x-amz-copy-source-if-modified-since` | `string (timestamp)`| Creates a copy if the source object has been modified since the specified date.
+Date must be a valid HTTP date (for example,`Wed, 30 Nov 2016 20:21:38 GMT`).

 **Specific headers for SSE-C**

-The following headers are available for objects being copied into buckets that have Server Side Encryption with Customer-Provided Keys (SSE-C).
-Any `PUT` request using SSE-C headers must be sent using SSL.
-Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.
+The following headers are available for objects being copied into buckets that have Server-side Encryption with Customer-Provided Keys (SSE-C).
+Any `PUT` request with SSE-C headers must be sent by using SSL.
+The `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.

-The specific SSE-C headers used to initially upload objects are required if the copy operation will encrypt the copy of the data at the target destination.
-If the original/source object was encrypted using SSE-C, the spefic headers used for copying objects will need to be present to decrypt the object source.
+The specific SSE-C headers used to initially upload objects are required if the copy operation encrypts the copy of the data at the target destination.
+If the original source object was encrypted by using SSE-C, the specific headers used for copying objects need to be present to decrypt the object source.
 Copies of objects do not need to be encrypted with the same key.

 Header | Type | Description
 --- | ---- | ------------
-`x-amz-copy-source-server-side-encryption-customer-algorithm` | string | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-copy-source-server-side-encryption-customer-key` header.
+`x-amz-copy-source-server-side-encryption-customer-algorithm` | `string` | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-copy-source-server-side-encryption-customer-key` header.
 This value must be set to the string `AES256`.
-`x-amz-copy-source-server-side-encryption-customer-key` | string | This header is used to transport the base 64 encoded byte string representation of the AES 256 key used in the server side encryption process.
+`x-amz-copy-source-server-side-encryption-customer-key` | `string` | This header is used to transport the base 64 encoded byte string representation of the AES 256 key used in the server-side encryption process.
-`x-amz-copy-source-server-side-encryption-customer-key-MD5` | string | This header is used to transport the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
-The object store will use this value to validate the key passes in the `x-amz-copy-source-server-side-encryption-customer-key` has not been corrupted during transport and encoding process.
+`x-amz-copy-source-server-side-encryption-customer-key-MD5` | `string` | This header is used to transport the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+The object store uses this value to validate the key passes in the `x-amz-copy-source-server-side-encryption-customer-key` has not been corrupted during transport and encoding process.
 The digest must be calculated on the key BEFORE the key is base 64 encoded.

 **Sample Request**